Editor's Note: This story originally appeared on NewRetirement.

 Predicting exactly how much you are going to spend in retirement can help you go a long way toward achieving financial security.
 And, the less you spend, the less you need to have saved.

 When budgeting your retirement, consider that your costs will likely vary.
-Most people spend a little more when they first retire, less as they age, and a lot more as health declines.
+Most people spend a little more when they first retire, less as they age, and a lot more as their health declines.

 8. Plan for Out-of-Pocket Medical Costs and the Potential for a Long-Term Care Need